 Eli Roth would go on to make those squirmy "Hostel" movies, but his debut remains my favorite - and the one with the most humor.
-Partying college kids are driven mad by a flesh-eating disease, but the film has the wicked weirdness of a David Lynch landscape.
+Partying college kids are driven mad by a flesh-eating disease, but the film has the wicked weirdness of a David Lynch landscape.9.
+"Arachnophobia"

 This newcomer is already getting a rabid following thanks to a quick appearance streaming on Netflix.
 As an inspired comedy of errors, it turns the horror cliché of the murderous redneck on its ear.7.
 "Tremors"

 Dude, he told you not to feed them after midnight!
 There are some really scary moments as the town is overrun with those mean little bastards, but there's also a ton of great gags and a cartoonish feel.5.
 "Zombieland"

 Yes, I already think it belongs this high on the list - it definitely possesses that "Buffy" sense of humor.
 The less you know the better, but see it and tell me I'm wrong.3.
 "Dead Alive"